SeaHOH/ban-peers/README.md

                     checking is useful to connect potential active peers -R, --private-check
                     Enable checking (partly) for private torrents
+    -M, --public-mode
+                    Be careful!!!
+PT user don't enable this.
+It makes all torrents be checked as public, equivalent of enable fully checking for private torrents.
     -U, --log-unknown
                     Logging unknown clients
     -A, --remove-ads